Personal Strengths List: 30 Examples for Job Interviews

 Being able to be flexible means you are willing and able to adapt to changing circumstances and expectations.

-Flexible employees are valuable to employers because they are typically not the people who say things like “that’s not my job” when asked to take on additional work.
+Flexible employees are valuable to employers because they are typically not those who say things like “that’s not my job” when asked to take on additional work.

-Flexible employees are able to adjust their approach to tasks based on each situation’s unique demands.
+Flexible employees can adjust their task approach based on each situation’s unique demands.

-When employers hire people who are willing to take on extra responsibilities or who are able to adapt to changing conditions, employers can get more accomplished without having to find other people to take on additional work.
+When employers hire people who are willing to take on extra responsibilities or who can adapt to changing conditions, they can accomplish more without having to find other people to take on additional work.

 21. Creativity

 Being creative can help you in any profession.
-The ability to come up with unique ideas will impress your potential employer because companies rely on innovation to keep them ahead of the competition.
+The ability to develop unique ideas will impress your potential employer because companies rely on innovation to keep them ahead of the competition.

 If you have that creative edge that will help you increase your work’s productivity or land new clients, interviewers will be impressed and excited to bring something new and unique to their company.